+Dividends

-Dividends The profit available for distribution is the profit for the year and retained earnings recorded in the IFRS stand-alone statutory financial statements which will differ from the result in these formed in the IFRS stand-alone statutory financial statements, which will differ from the result in these financial statements
+The profit available for distribution is the profit for the year and retained earnings recorded in the IFRS stand-alone statutory financial statements, which will differ from the result in these financial statements.

 The AGM from 18 May 2021 approved the distribution of a gross dividend of RON 0.75 per share (EUR 0.15 per share) for 2020, which resulted in a total dividend of EUR 14.5 million (using 31 December 2020 fx rate).